-General election: What you need to know - BBC News
+General election: What you need to know

 Aren't the polls always wrong?

 The opinion polls were wrong about the 2015 general election and the industry has yet to fully fix the problems that caused those inaccuracies.

 So they should be taken with a pinch of salt.
-But the gap between Labour and the Conservatives in the polls leading up to the 2015 election was between 0% and 6% and in the end the Conservatives did better than polls suggested.
-The Conservatives have a much bigger lead than that now.
+But the gap between Labour and the Conservatives in the polls leading up to the 2015 election was between 0% and 6%, and in the end the Conservatives did better than polls suggested.

+The Conservatives have a bigger lead than that now, although it has narrowed recently.

-How would the current polls translate into seats?
+How would the current opinion polls translate into seats?

 It's not a straightforward process to work it out.
 Many Labour MPs have "safe" seats - they got thousands more votes than their nearest rivals in 2015, meaning they could lose votes and still retain their place in the Commons.

 The Conservatives have fewer "safe" seats than Labour.
 They pulled off their surprise 2015 general election victory by winning seats just where they needed them, such as in previously Liberal Democrat-held constituencies in the south-west of England.

 The danger for Labour is that it piles up votes in seats it already holds - something that happened in 2015 - rather than in areas represented by rival parties.
-This makes it harder for it to suffer large-scale losses, but it also makes it relatively harder for it to get big gains.
+This makes it harder for it to suffer large-scale losses, but it also makes it relatively harder for it to make big gains.

 Are there going to be any boundary changes in this election?

 No. They were not due to be introduced until 2020.
-A public consultation is under way with final proposals set to made in 2018.
+A public consultation is under way with final proposals set to be made in 2018.

-If you want to stand as a candidate in the general election you have until 11 May to submit an application to your local returning officer together with a £500 deposit.

-The main parties are in a race against time to get candidates in place and some have streamlined their normal selection procedures, with more candidates being chosen centrally.
+The main parties faced a race against time to get candidates in place and some streamlined their normal selection procedures, with more candidates chosen centrally.

-Labour, the Conservatives, the SNP and the Lib Dems all say they hope to have completed their selections within the next week.
-Smaller parties may take longer.
+Some 68 parties and 191 independent candidates contribute to a total of 3,304 people standing for Parliament this year - a decrease of 664 from 2015.

 Are any MPs standing down?